 Ground black pepper

-Lay down all the veggies, except the sprouts, and spritz thoroughly with the salad spritzer.
-Spread one slice of bread lightly with cheese spread, and dot the other with a little butter.
-Alternately pile the veggies on both the slices, topping one slice with the cheese slice.
-Sprinkle the cheese slice with ground black pepper.
-Invert the slice on to the other, form a sandwich and press down firmly.
-Toast it till the bread turns golden.
+Lay down all the veggies, except the sprouts, and spritz with the salad spritzer.
+Layer the veggies on the one slice of bread.
+Top with sprouts.
+Spread the other slice of bread lightly with cheese spread and sprinkle with ground black pepper.
+Make a sandwich and press down firmly.
+Toast till the bread turns golden.
 Cut into two triangles and serve with dill slices.
 Repeat with other two slices of bread.

 Mango milkshake: